-1.6.10 Binding Spatial Datatypes
+1.7.10 Binding Spatial Datatypes

-Oracle Spatial datatypes objects can be represented by Python objects and its attribute values can be read and updated.
+Oracle Spatial datatypes objects can be represented by Python objects and their attribute values can be read and updated.
 The objects can further be bound and committed to database.
-See the GitHub sample for an example.
+This is similar to the examples above.